Hoyasumii/avengers-endgame/README.md

 RED SKULL (2014): Consider me a guide.
 To you, and to all who seek the Soul Stone.

 NATASHA ROMANOFF: Oh, good.
 You tell us where it is.
-Then w
+Then we